Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 Micron expertise and quality

-• Micron, one of three major DRAM manufacturers in the world, has 44+ years of memory expertise
+• Micron is one of three major DRAM manufacturers in the world and has over 45 years of memory expertise

 • Micron is the leader in memory technology (1β/1-beta process node13)

-• Micron announced over $150+ billion in global investments14, 15, 16 over 10 years to dramatically increase bleeding-edge memory manufacturing in the USA and show its commitment to be the technology leader in the future too
+• Micron announced over $150+ billion in global investments over 10 years to dramatically increase bleeding-edge memory manufacturing in the USA and show its commitment to be a technology leader

 Unique industry relationships